CommonAccord/Cmacc-Org/Doc/Wx/com/ycombinator/SeriesAA/Form/SharePurchase_v01.md

 6.4.Ti=Restated Certificate

-6.4.sec= The Restated Certificate shall have been duly authorized, executed and filed with and accepted by the Secretary of State of {Co.Register.Agent.Addr.State}.
+6.4.sec= The Restated Certificate shall have been duly authorized, executed and filed with and accepted by the Secretary of State of {Co.Register.Agent.Adr.State}.

 6.5.Ti=Rights Agreement